TIME ON DEATH ROW

 THE SUPREME COURT

-The Supreme Court has not yet accepted any case based on the length of an inmate’s death row tenure, but both Justices Stephen Breyer (pictured) and John Paul Stevens have questioned the constitutionality of the long delays.
+The Supreme Court has not yet accepted any case based on the length of a prisonerer's tenure on death row, but both Justices Stephen Breyer (pictured) and former Justice John Paul Stevens have questioned the constitutionality of the long delays.

 Breyer added that the issue is “an important undecided one,” though neither Justice dissented from the Court’s decision declining to consider the appeal.